 As mentioned, our 327 featured domed pistons designed to produce a static compression ratio of 11.0:1.
 For our build we took full advantage of the elevated compression, but know that the heads, cam and intake package described here work equally well on any low-compression 327-equipped with flat-top pistons.
 The pistons will require valve reliefs to work with the Comp solid lifter cam.

 We started off with the cylinder heads.
 Compared to modern heads, the original fuelie heads were both down on flow and up on weight.
 Chevy never successfully offered aluminum heads on any of the small-block motors back in the day, but they are certainly the hot ticket for performance now.
-Our heads came from Dart and where the stock heads had trouble exceeding 210 cfm on the flow bench, the Dart Pro 1 heads flowed 100 cfm more.
-In fact, the exhaust ports of the Dart heads flow more than the intake on the factory fuelie heads.
+Our heads came from AFR, and where the stock heads had trouble exceeding 210 cfm on the flow bench, the AFR heads flowed 100 cfm more.
+In fact, the exhaust ports of the heads flow more than the intake on the factory fuelie heads.

 What the massive head flow did for our combination was allow us to produce exceptional power without resorting to wild (unstreetable) cam timing.
 The heads featured full CNC porting, a 2.08/1.60-inch valve package and 66cc combustion chambers to slightly lower the static compression ratio.

 In addition to a significant drop in weight and tremendous flow, the aluminum heads also reduced the chance of harmful detonation.
 Capable of supporting over 600 hp in normally aspirated trim, our relatively mild 327 was not taking full advantage of what they had to offer.
 These heads were chosen as much for what the 327 might become in the future (think stroker) as its current configuration.